Table of Contents Show

 If there is no block association in your neighborhood and you are inclined to start one; the Citizens Committee for New York City, a one-stop resource intended to “bring neighbors together to work on issues that matter to [them],” has a PDF guide about the steps to take to do so.
 Additionally, through a community map on the organization’s website, you can find out what issues your community is already working on.

-596 Acres is a community, land access advocacy organization.
+596 Acres is a community land access advocacy organization.
 That “champions resident stewardship of the land to build more just and equitable cities.”
 The Acres supports residents who maintain vacant parcels of city-owned land as community gardens to begin that process.
 The organization has built some online advocacy tools: Living Lots, Urban Reviewer, and NYCommons, to encourage and assist residents in their work in their communities.

 Business Improvement DistrictsBusiness Improvement Districts

 Business Improvement Districts; are also a great way to discover what is happening in your neighborhood and become involved in your local community.
 The NYC BID Association has a directory of local BIDS in NYC.
 Many BIDs host neighborhood events that are open to the public.
-Check in to locate your neighborhood BID and find out what’s going on in your part of the urban jungle.
+Check-in to locate your neighborhood BID and find out what’s happening in your part of the urban jungle.

 Suppose you are a highly skilled person with specialized knowledge and experience.
 In that case, you might consider becoming involved with The New York City Economic Development Corp.
-NYCEDC is an organization helping to build healthy neighborhoods and create jobs.
+NYCEDC, an organization helping build healthy neighborhoods and create jobs.

 The organization is comprised of teams of; “skilled individuals with know-how and expertise across many fields including community/neighborhood development, workforce development, real estate, industry and sector analysis, design, urban planning, marketing, engineering, financial analysis, and more” who are committed to contributing to NYC’s growth.
-Throwing your professional weight behind your neighborhood is an excellent way to start investing in your community.
+Throwing your professional weight behind your neighborhood is an excellent way to invest in your community.